ZhaoLab-TMU/AIMER/README.md

     *  cytosine_count_in_CG: The number of CGs in a single bin.
     *  alpha: The probability of a read originating from group 1 in a single region.

-7. test.AIMER.extended.bed: Output file of AIMER bin_extension step.
+7. test.AIMER.extended.bed<span id='test.AIMER.extended.bed'/>: Output file of AIMER bin_extension step.
 AIMER extends the adjacent bins from the output of get_bin and merges them into a longer region, and the region contains the following columns:
     *  #Chr: Chromosome name.
     *  Start: Start coordinate on the chromosome for the sequence considered.
     *  End: End coordinate on the chromosome or scaffold for the sequence considered.